 Learning to identify these four distinct personality types by their behavior takes time, but evaluating people’s behavior within this framework can help you better understand others and yourself.

-Editor’s note: This post was originally published in August 2014 and has been updated for freshness, accuracy and comprehensiveness.
+Editor’s note: This post was originally published in August 2014 and has been updated.